henry2004y/KeyNotes/contents/fluid.md

 ## The Single-Fluid MHD Equations

-In Chen's book, this is introduced in the diffusion chapter 5.7, which is a bit weird.
+In [@chen2016introduction], this is introduced in the diffusion chapter 5.7, which is a bit weird.

 There are three basic assumptions in MHD: